exercism/go/exercises/concept/the-farm/.docs/instructions.md

 Also, your silly nephew (who has just learned about negative numbers) sometimes will say that there are a negative number of cows.
 You love your nephew so you want to return a helpful error when he does that.

-## 1. Get the amount of fodder from the `weightFodder` function
+## 1. Get the amount of fodder from the `FodderAmount` method

-You will be passed a `WeightFodder` which has a function called `FodderAmount` which returns the amount of fodder available and possibly an error.
+You will be passed a value that fulfills the `WeightFodder` interface.
+`WeightFodder` includes a method called `FodderAmount` that returns the amount of fodder available and possibly an error.

 ```go
 // twentyFodderNoError says there are 20.0 fodder